deathtothecorporation/plunder-docs/a-simple-cog/json.md

 We haven't yet looked at how a webserver cog works, but the point here is:
 - We get a `POST` request at a particular path from the web client
 - We parse the request body as JSON
 - Assuming we got dimensions as expected, we generate the fractal (`fractBar`) and respond to the request with this value.
+Responding with JSON is what we're looking at next.

 ## Responding **with** JSON